braverobot/seattle-fitness/README.md

 ## seattle-fitness

-### This repo is for the CS340 Portfolio Project- Oregon State University
+### This repo is for the CS340 Portfolio Project Group 26 (we awesome)- Oregon State University